de-DEen-US

 Vettakollen rises in the Nordmarka forest between Holmenkollen and Lake Sognsvann.
 If you hike up the mountain, you will be rewarded with one of the best views over Oslo!

 The hike to Vettakollen takes approx. 30 minutes over a distance of 1.5 km and an elevation gain of approx. 220 meters.
-It is therefore an easy hike.
-It is only a few minutes away from Oslo city center.
-If you don't have a car, you can take the metro to the metro station of the same name and start the hike from there.
+It is therefore an easy hike which starts only a few minutes away from Oslo city center.
+If you don't have a car, you can take the metro to "Vettakollen" and start the hike from there.

-However, our highlight of the hike was not the hike itself, but rather some children who had obviously taken a trip up to Vettakollen with their kindergarten.
+However, our highlight was not the hike itself, but rather some children who had obviously taken a trip up to Vettakollen with their kindergarten.
 They were totally fascinated by our drone!
 This moment put a smile on all our faces...

 "Dilemma" from Elmgreen & Dragset